British greenhouse gas emissions down 7 percent in 2011

 The Committee on Climate Change last year said the UK was on track to keep within its 2008-2012 emission budget of a 22 percent reduction on 1990 levels, largely due to the effects of the economic downturn curbing industrial output.

 Carbon dioxide (CO2), a main greenhouse gas, accounted for more than 80 percent of UK's total emissions last year.
-Year-on-year, UK CO2 emissions fell 8 percent to 456.3 million tonnes, according to DECC's provisional data.
+Year-on-year, UK CO2 emissions fell 8 percent to 456.3 million metric tons, according to DECC's provisional data.

 In 2011, the energy supply sector accounted for an estimated 40 percent of CO2 emissions, followed by transport at 26 percent and 15 percent from each of the business and residential sectors.